AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 ---

-# Getting Started with AEM Sites Chapter 2 - Creating a Base Page and Template{#getting-started-with-aem-sites-chapter-creating-a-base-page-and-template}
+# Chapter 2 - Creating a Base Page and Template {#creating-a-base-page-and-template}

 Covers the creation of a base page and an editable template.
 Core Components are proxied into the project.
 Core Components of Text, Image, and Title are used to author an initial page.